Racial Justice

 Reading list

-This is a suggested reading list of books about race, racism and the church which are suitable for the general reader.
+This is a suggested reading list of books about race, racism, and the church that are suitable for the general reader.
 You might find these helpful to inform your thinking as an individual or promote discussions about racial justice within your parish.

 Racial Justice Reading List